secondo-database/secondo/WebUI/README.md

 to the server, so the log stays one line per command while `↑` brings the query back formatted. `↑`/`↓` recall from the first/last line, so in a multi-line query the arrows move the caret first.

+**A one-value result is shown as that value.** `query 1 + 55` answers `(int 56)`, in which the wrapper is longer than the answer, so the console shows `56` with `int` beside it and folds the nested list away — it is one click from coming back.
+Only the atomic types are unpacked (`int`, `real`, `bool`, `string`, `text`; `app/scalar.py`), and only when the value half really is one
+atom: `(point (9396.0 9871.0))` has no reading without its list.
+An undefined value says so rather than showing as an empty box.

+The unpacking is done on the backend, through the same `table.cell` rule the grid formats a cell with — so the same 56 reads the same way in both places.
+Doing it in the browser would mean a second implementation of the kernel's lexer, which is the mistake `app/nlparser.py` documents having already made once.

+**Two blocks of a log entry can be put away.** The optimizer's plan and the nested-list result each get a fold row that names them and carries what is worth knowing while they are shut — the estimated costs, and the size of the list.
+`≡ plan` and `{} result` in the console header set the default for every entry and are remembered in `localStorage` (`src/console/prefs.ts`); a fold row overrides its own entry, and flipping a switch clears those overrides so the switch always does what it says.

 **The command history survives a reload.** The last 200 typed commands are kept in `localStorage` (`src/console/history.ts`), so `↑`/`↓` still walks back into